ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Integrated the `HelloElektra` example as Gradle sub-project to allow it to directly depend on the current binding _(Michael Tucek)_
 - Extend `HelloElektra` example with cutpoint and value setting example _(@JakobWonisch)_
-- Integrated the `HelloElektra` example as gradel sub-project to allow it to directly depend on the current binding. _(Michael Tucek)_
 - Updated Gradle to 7.4. _(Mihael Pranjić @mpranj)_

 ### FUSE Binding